skinny85/eol-blog/content/articles/2025/how-I-use-Slack-effectively-at-work.md

 1. **Important**: these are channels that are essential to my work.
    I always read them fully.
-   This includes things like my immediate team channels, the channels my product's customers reach out for support, and any ad-hoc channels that were created for the purposes of collaborating on the projects I'm currently working on.
+   This includes things like my immediate team channels, the channels my product's customers reach out for support in, and any ad-hoc channels that were created for the purposes of collaborating on the projects I'm currently working on.
 2. **Interesting**.
 These are channels that I still want to read in full, but I know are not urgent.
 These are channels like announcements for my immediate org,